+ Larger Font

 bullet CommunionCommunion.
 On the first Sunday of each month, we celebrate communion.
 Since we are an inter-denominational church, we invite anyone who believes in Jesus to share in this with us.
 Members of the congregation are involved wherever possible and regularly lead the communion service.

 bulletOfferings.
 In addition to offerings from their precious financial resources (we depend largely on the gifts of others for our economic support since most of our members are on modest handicapped pensions), our members may bring offerings of cans and bottles to church for recycling.
-We use the proceeds from these offerings to sponsor two disabled young women in India, a missionary family in Brazil that has a daughter with Down’s Syndrome, and another missionary couple in China.
+We use the proceeds from these offerings to support two young women with disabilities in Ramabhai Mukti Mission in India, and two young adults with disabilities in International China Concern (ICC) homes in Changsha, China.
 We have been raising almost $2,000 per year this way.
 We also have an offering we call Pennies for Heaven—people save up their pennies and small change, and sometimes large bills—and this is dedicated to special missions projects that come up from time to time.
 This also has been raising nearly $2,000 per year.
 At Christmas and sometimes Thanksgiving, we also invite people to bring food for a food bank or a church project to feed the hungry.

 cross with clouds